 API Rate Limiter System Design

-At most basic level, rate limiter restricts the number of events that a certain user or device can perform within a given time range.
-It helps us to limit the number of requests a sender can send in a particular period of time and is implemented as a protective mechanism to prevent excessive use of services.
+A rate limiter restricts the number of events that a certain user or device can perform within a given time range.
+In other words, a rate limiter limits the number of requests a sender can send in a particular period.
+So it is implemented as a protective mechanism to prevent excessive use of services.
 Once the upper limit is reached, the rate limiter blocks further requests.

-In this blog, we will discuss components and algorithms related to design rate limiter.
+In this blog, we will discuss components and algorithms related to the design of a rate limiter.

 • Avoid resource starvation due to a Denial of Service (DoS) attack.